Doors will

 commissioned projects developed over the last thirty years.

-academics, musicians and members of the public, his practice
+scientists, academics, musicians and members of the public,

-of that project and the experience of working directly with
+and the experience of working directly with the residents

-the residents over those five years, had a direct influence
+over those five years, had a direct influence on his future

 Other commissioned projects include; Posts, Published Penguin